-+ What is Financial Wellness Coaching?
++ What is Financial Therapy/Financial Wellness Coaching?

 + What are your qualifications and training?

-+ How are appointments structured?
++ How is the work structured?

-The services are rendered during scheduled 60-minute Zoom (secure video conference) or telephone appointments.
-If something comes up and you need to reschedule, it is helpful if you can let me know as far in advance as possible.
 In addition to the scheduled sessions, I also try to be available to clients for brief email or text follow-up.
 There is no additional charge for these follow-up contacts.
 If a question or issue requires more than a brief response, however, I will request that we defer further discussion until the next scheduled appointment.

 + Will my insurance cover this?

-No. Even though I am a clinician, the type of work we’re doing is very specific coaching around financial decision-making and behavior.
+No. Even though I am a licensed clinician, the type of work we’re doing is very specific coaching around financial decision-making and behavior.
 It is not mental health diagnosis or treatment, and thus not covered by insurance.
 If an underlying mental health issue (such as anxiety or depression) is impacting your ability to engage in the financial wellness coaching process, I will suggest a referral to a psychotherapist to address that need first.
 Depending on your insurance, that work may be covered.

 + Can you work with my current psychotherapist?